JuJinPark/TIL/docker/도커로 BACKUPEMAIL.md

             Listen 8079
         Then go to /etc/apache2/sites-enabled/000-default.conf

-        And change the first line of apache 설정 파일
+        And change the first line of apache 설정 파일(shared-api.conf)

         <VirtualHost *: 8079>
         Now restart